 - Learner Welfare form/Risk Assessment

 - Attendance and retention data including apprenticeship provision (Performance reports)

 - Completion and achievement data (Performance reports)

 - Learner feedback

 ACL recognises that there may be times where a learner’s physical or mental health may give rise to concerns about their fitness to learn, for example the learner’s capacity to engage with their studies and/or to function more widely as a member of the ACL community.
 Such instances may arise, for example where concerns are that:

 - A learner poses a risk to their own health, safety and/or wellbeing of others

 - A learner’s behaviour is at risk of adversely affecting the teaching, learning and/or experience of other learners

-- A learner’s behaviour is at risk of adversely affecting the day‐to‐day activities of ACL or a where applicable a work provider.
+- A learner’s behaviour is at risk of adversely affecting the day‐to‐day activities of ACL or where applicable a work provider.